-KEYWORDS: hyperarticulation, linguistic adaptation, CHAM model, speech recognition errors, human-computer interaction weakness of current speech technology, which degrade its performance and limit its commercial potential (Kamm, 1994; Rhyne and Wolf, 1993; Yankelovich, Levow and Marx, 1995).
-Although impressive and steadily improving, benchmark error rates reported for speech recognition systems still are too high to support many applications (ARPA '94 Proceedings; Cohen, 1996; Roe and Wilpon, 1994).
+Recognition errors and fragile error handling are regarded by many researchers as the main weakness of current speech technology, which degrade its performance and limit its commercial potential (Kamm, 1994; Rhyne and Wolf, 1993; Yankelovitch et al., 1995).
+Although impressive and steadily improving, benchmark error rates reported for speech recognition systems still are too high to support many applications (Weinstein, 1994; Cohen, 1996; Roe and Wilpon, 1994).
 As a result, the amount of time that users spend resolving errors can be quite substantial with current systems.
 Since recognition-based technology is inherently error-prone, graceful error handling clearly is an essential capability for any spoken language interface.